 As mentioned above, delivery services are also looking at greener ways to deliver food to customers as well as no longer offering plastic straws and cutlery as standard.

 So, how will you factor vegan and vegetarian foods into your delivery service, and what steps will you take to reduce your carbon footprint?

 Did you know that the first real-life item bought with Bitcoin was two pizzas, back in 2010?

 It is now easier than ever before to buy items with cryptocurrency, and this applies to delivering food too.

-Based on the world’s tendencies, many online delivery apps now take cryptocurrency, with Subway, Burger King, and Pizza Hut accepting various types of crypto payment in exchange for food.
+Based on the world’s tendencies, many online delivery apps now take cryptocurrency, with Subway, Burger King, and Pizza Hut accepting various types of crypto payments in exchange for food.

-Companies like Uber Eats do not accept currencies like Bitcoin and Ethereum at this moment in time but are likely to start taking them in the near future.
+Companies like Uber Eats do not accept currencies like Bitcoin and Ethereum at this moment in time but are likely to start taking them shortly.

 Will you accept cryptocurrencies, or do you prefer to use more traditional payment methods with your customers?

 Yes, knowledge is power, and data is helping food delivery companies better understand what customers want.